dotfiles/dotfiles.github.com/faq.md

 ## Your FAQ is weak.
 It *so* did not answer my question.

 That's not a question.
-But feel free to [ask us anything on Twitter](https://twitter.com/octodots), or to create an issue on this repository.
+But feel free to create an issue on this repository.
 Maybe we can expand this list.